 Basic Science Research

-Discovery of a Genetic Risk Factor for ALS: There continues to be close collaboration between our clinical program and the research laboratory of Dr. James Connor.
-Under his leadership, a potential genetic risk factor for ALS has been identified.
-Termed the H63D HFE genetic variant, this is a variation of the hemochromatosis gene, a gene involved in iron metabolism, the immune system, and inflammatory responses.
-This gene variant, which occurs in 30% of all ALS patients, was first found in patients visiting our clinic and our findings have now been confirmed in 5 studies around the world including ALS patients in China.
-Studies now support that the presence of the H63D HFE gene is a four-fold risk factor for ALS.
-In the past year, we have successfully developed a mouse model that expresses the HFE risk factor gene and mated that mouse line with the established ALS mouse model.
+Developing Innovative Mouse Models of ALS: We have successfully developed a mouse model that expresses the HFE risk factor gene and mated that mouse line with the established ALS mouse model.
 The resulting mice have a faster and more aggressive disease.
 This is an exciting breakthrough and will provide opportunities to understand how the risk factor we identified impacts the disease.
-This also provides a new model in which to test therapeutic strategies under consideration for ALS and hopefully improve the currently poor success rate for drugs that tested well in animal models but fail in the clinic.
+This also provides a new model in which to test therapeutic strategies under consideration for ALS and hopefully improve the currently poor success rate for drugs that tested well in animal models but failed in human trials.